 Unfortunately, it also seems very capable of suppressing just about anything else, exotic or native.
-Look at what it is doing to that lupine!
+Look at what it is doing to this lupine (with the blue flowers), turning its leaves as red as a beet in mid-April!

-Now I know why.
+It just kept getting worse.
 Cudweed species pull so much nitrate into their tissues that they are toxic to animals.
 This one is a perennial, and look at what it is doing to those grasses!
 So I put a burn pile on top and spread the hot charcoal to make it die.
 Sometimes you just have to start over and say you learned something.
 I have plenty of it elsewhere to see what happens undisturbed.